 The last Ashes series was played in 2019 in England, and it was the first time since 2010/11 that the home team did not win the Ashes urn.
 Test cricket games in which both teams don’t get to play two innings each by the end of day five are declared draws.

 Although there are five games played, the series can be drawn either 2-2 or 1-1.
-While fans of each side dream of a 5-0 win, the odds of an Ashes whitewash tend to be pretty long.
 In the case of a tie, the current holder of The Ashes retains the urn.
 In 2019, The Ashes returned to holders in Australia because the series ended 2-2.

 The 2019 series was the first draw since 1972 and produced many memorable moments for fans to enjoy.
 When England faced its biggest run chase over at Headingley in the third match, not many bettors would have placed money on them to pull it off.